cecat/Photon-Util-Watch/README.md

 # Photon-utility-watch

 This is a simple system that monitors activity of a residential home sump pump, a water heater, and hvac system.
 The code evolved and stabilized about 3 years ago and has been running solid ever since, so what it lacks in elegance it makes up for in reliability...

+I use a [Particle Photon] (https://docs.particle.io/photon/) which is easy to set up on wifi and program via their web IDE.
+I have in other projects used the [Electron] (https://docs.particle.io/electron/) which uses 3G cellular.
+Here is my power goes out I'm sunk anyway (without a battery backup on the sump) but in other circumstances, such as a vacation home, the electron is nice in that it can run for about a day without power and you can have it tell you the power is out (it's plugged in so you know power is out by polling the battery periodically to see if it is discharging)

 ## Software